Customs Clearance Problems and How to Avoid Them

 Inconsistency will be flagged for physical inspection, such as HS code mismatch, weight discrepancy, invoice description doesn’t match packing list.

 Real example: One exporter of textiles sends an invoice to the importer for “100 kg cotton fabric” but the shipping manifest is “150 pieces cotton cloth”.
-Customs cannot verify the shipment and thus open ALL the packages.
+Customs cannot verify the shipment and thus conduct a physical inspection of the shipment.

 Solution: